Skip to main content

 Pentadeca Arginate Reduces inflammation, supports tissue repair.
 Modulates inflammatory cytokines, promotes cellular regeneration in damaged tissues.

 This targeted approach allows for a more direct and efficient means of addressing the hormonal underpinnings of cardiovascular risk, moving beyond symptomatic management to address root physiological imbalances.
-The objective is to restore systemic balance, thereby reducing the burden on the and promoting long-term health and vitality.
+The objective is to restore systemic balance, thereby reducing the burden on the cardiovascular system and promoting long-term health and vitality.

 References